apache/systemds/gpu.md

 Depending on the API, the GPU backend can be enabled in different way:

-1. When invoking SystemML from command-line, the GPU backend can be enabled by providing the command-line `-gpu` flag.
+1. When invoking SystemDS from command-line, the GPU backend can be enabled by providing the command-line `-gpu` flag.
-2. When invoking SystemML using the (Python or Scala) MLContext and MLLearn (includes Caffe2DML and Keras2DML) APIs, please use the `setGPU(enable)` method.
+2. When invoking SystemDS using the (Python or Scala) MLContext and DSLearn (includes Caffe2DML and Keras2DML) APIs, please use the `setGPU(enable)` method.
-3. When invoking SystemML using the JMLC API, please set the `useGpu` parameter in `org.apache.sysml.api.jmlc.Connection` class's `prepareScript` method.
+3. When invoking SystemDS using the JMLC API, please set the `useGpu` parameter in `org.apache.sysml.api.jmlc.Connection` class's `prepareScript` method.

 Python users do not need to explicitly provide the jar during their invocation.
 For all other APIs, please remember to include the `systemml-*-extra.jar` in the classpath as described below.